wormhole-foundation/wormhole-docs/learn/infrastructure/guardians.md

 ## Guardian

-Wormhole relies upon a set of distributed nodes that monitor the state on several blockchains.
+Wormhole relies on a set of distributed nodes that monitor the state on several blockchains.
 In Wormhole, these nodes are referred to as Guardians.
-The current guardian set can be seen in the [Dashboard](https://wormhole-foundation.github.io/wormhole-dashboard/#/?endpoint=Mainnet){target=\_blank}.
+The current Guardian set can be seen in the [Dashboard](https://wormhole-foundation.github.io/wormhole-dashboard/#/?endpoint=Mainnet){target=\_blank}.

 It is the guardians' role to observe messages and sign the corresponding payloads.
 Each guardian performs this step in isolation, later combining the resulting signatures with other guardians as a final step.
 The resulting collection of independent observations forms a multi-sig, which represents a proof that a state has been observed and agreed upon by a majority of the Wormhole network.
 These multisigs are referred to as VAAs in Wormhole.